-- Sakami project (flagship project): 32 drill holes (7,448 m) have been drilled since the beginning of the year.
+- Sakami project (flagship project): 32 drill holes (7,448 m) have been drilled since the beginning of the calendar year.
 These drill holes are part of the 25,000 m 2020 drilling program announced by the Company.
-The drilling results indicate the continuity of the gold mineralized system and significant exploration potential southwest of the La Pointe deposit. - New Elmer East project: Acquisition by map designation of a 100% interest in this new project and completion of a helicopter-borne geophysical survey.
+The drilling results indicate the continuity of the gold mineralized system is present 2 km away from the La Pointe deposit and remains open for future expansion. - New Elmer East project: Acquisition by map designation of a 100% interest in this new project and completion of a helicopter-borne geophysical survey.
 The project is located along strike from the recent gold discovery made by Azimut Exploration Inc. ("Azimut") on the Patwon prospect on its Elmer project.
-The Elmer East project includes the adjacent projects belonging to the Company - Annabelle and Opinaca Gold West. - OTCQB Venture Market: Commencement of trading of the common shares on this US trading platform. - Monetization process of non-core assets: is ongoing.
+The Elmer East project includes the adjacent projects belonging to the Company - Annabelle and Opinaca Gold West. - OTCQB Venture Market: Commencement of trading of the common shares on this US trading platform. - Monetization of non-core assets: UrbanGold Minerals Inc. ("UrbanGold") has acquired the Chemin Troïlus project following the signing of a final agreement with the Company.
+Monetization process of non-core assets: is ongoing. - Since beginning of March 2020, the outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
+These measures have caused material disruption to businesses globally resulting in a very important economic slowdown.